Gnurdle/camster/README.md

 Might be useful either as an example, or hacked for your situation.

-First time I contemplated using cljs over python for such chores - mostly to see of things went
+First time I contemplated using cljs over python for such chores - mostly to see how things went

 uses https://github.com/zeit/ncc to bundle all the dependencies so that a single node script can be deployed